scylladb/scylla-rust-driver/docs/source/queries/simple.md

 # Ok(())
 # }
 ```
-> In cases where page size is set, simple query returns only a single page of results.\
+> In cases where page size is set, unprepared statement returns only a single page of results.\
-> To receive all pages use a [paged query](paged.md) instead.\
+> To receive all pages use a [paged statement](paged.md) instead.\

 See [Query result](result.md) for more information about handling query results

 ### Performance
-Simple queries should not be used in places where performance matters.\
+Unprepared statements should not be used in places where performance matters.\
-If performance matters use a [Prepared query](prepared.md) instead.
+If performance matters use a [Prepared statement](prepared.md) instead.

-With simple query the database has to parse query text each time it's executed, which worsens performance.\
+With unprepared statement the database has to parse statement text each time it's executed, which worsens performance.\

-Additionally token and shard aware load balancing does not work with simple queries.
+Additionally token and shard aware load balancing does not work with unprepared statements.
 They are sent to random nodes.